brucechanglongxu/brucechanglongxu.github.io/_posts/2024-12-01-more-expressive-embedding-space-representations.md

 Poincare embeddings are a practical example, already used in NLP and knowledge graph research.
 They excel at encoding hierarchical relationships with minimal distortion.
 Imagine mapping "Kingdom" into a hyperbolic space where each component is a branch, maintaining semantic closeness yet capturing the exponential growth of complexity.

+**Category Theory: Composing Relationships Abstractly**

+What if "Kingdom" is more than just a sum?
+What if it’s a composition of relationships, where "Land" connects to "Castle," which in turn interacts with "Villages"?
+Category theory provides a language for such abstractions.
+Here, objects (like "Castle") and morphisms (relationships) form a network, and the "Kingdom" emerges as the colimit—the most comprehensive composition.

+While deeply rooted in pure mathematics, category theory is beginning to influence machine learning, offering a framework for representing abstract compositions in tasks like reasoning and symbolic AI.

+**Sheaf Theory: Local-Global Interplay**

+A kingdom isn’t just a collection of parts—it’s an integrated whole.
+Sheaf theory formalizes this idea, representing local data (e.g., "Castle" or "Forests") and how they interact to create a global entity ("Kingdom").
+Sheaves excel at modeling distributed, interdependent systems, making them a natural fit for embeddings that need to balance local and global consistency.

 **Tensors: Capturing Multi-Modal Complexity**

 While vectors capture linear relationships, tensors generalize to higher dimensions.
 A tensor can represent "Kingdom" as a composition of multi-modal interactions: geographical attributes, economic factors, and cultural symbols.
 Tensor decompositions allow us to disentangle these interactions, identifying latent dimensions like "Royalty" or "Industry" that underpin the concept.